 Lean Governance

-Lean governance is the function that supports oversight of spending, audit, compliance, expenditure, measurement, and reporting.
+Lean governance provides oversight of spending, audit, security, compliance, expenditure, measurement, and reporting.
 The Lean governance collaboration and responsibilities (Figure 6) require the active engagement of the VMO, LACE, Business Owners, and Enterprise Architects.
 The following sections describe their duties.

 Forecast and Budget Dynamically

-As described earlier, SAFe provides a Lean approach to budgeting—a lightweight, more fluid, Agile process that replaces the fixed, long-range budget cycles, financial commitments, and fixed-scope expectations of a traditional planning process.
-This new approach to planning and budgeting includes understanding the historical and forecasted future costs associated with each Solution and forecasted epic.
+As described earlier, SAFe provides a Lean approach to budgeting.
+This lightweight, more fluid, Agile process replaces traditional planning, fixed long-range budget cycles, financial commitments, and scope.
+This new model includes understanding each solution’s historical and forecasted future costs and epics.
 LPM adjusts budgets on a cadence, typically every six months or when significant events warrant, as part of the strategic portfolio review or Participatory Budgeting events (see below).

 Measure Portfolio Performance